Markus Braun: Resignation and arrest

 In early June 2020, the German Federal Financial Supervisory Authority (BaFin) filed a complaint against Braun and his fellow board members for making misleading statements in two mandatory disclosures by Wirecard.
 On June 18, 2020, Wirecard's share price fell by more than 70 percent due to fraud suspicions, a lack of transparency and other uncertainties after auditors refused to certify the annual report due to a lack of supporting documents.

 On June 19, 2020, Braun resigned as CEO of Wirecard, after more than US$2 billion was found to be missing from the company's accounts.
 In late 2017, Deutsche Bank loaned Braun €150 million and accepted half of his 7% share in Wirecard as collateral.
 The loan was not renewed after the company was accused of accounting fraud.
 On 22 June, Braun was detained by German police "on suspicion of accounting fraud and market manipulation" after he had turned himself in.
 On 23 June, he was released on bail, set at 5 million Euros ($5.7 million).
 On June 30, Braun was dismissed by the supervisory board of Wirecard AG.
 On 22 July, he was arrested again.

 In March 2022, Munich public prosecutors charged him and two former Wirecard managers with fraud, breach of trust and accounting manipulation.
 If found guilty on all these charges, he could face up to 15 years in prison.
 Braun maintains that he is innocent and himself a victim of fraud.

 In court, public prosecutors accuse Braun of fabricating fictitious third-party transactions.
 The accusations are based on the statements made by ex-manager Oliver Bellenhaus.
 The missing 1.9 billion euros from third-party transactions led to the collapse of Wirecard in the summer of 2020.
 Insolvency administrator Michael Jaffe has not found any traces of the alleged transactions and considers it proven that these deals had never taken place.

 Advisory roles

-Braun advised the Deutsche Bank, in particular on issues related to digital banking.
+Braun advised Deutsche Bank, in particular on issues related to digital banking.
 Since 2017, he was a member of the "Staff Unit for Strategy, Analysis and Planning" (also known as Think Austria) of the Austrian chancellor Sebastian Kurz, which was set up in the Federal Chancellery after the First Kurz government took office.
 After the dissolution of this government, the body was dissolved by the Bierlein government, but was re-established after the 2019 Austrian legislative election under the Second Kurz government.
 While Antonella Mei-Pochtler, the head of the staff unit, named him as one of the experts involved in January 2020, a spokesperson for the Federal Chancellery stated that Braun had not been working in the staff unit since the government took office, after investigations into accounting fraud began.
 Kurz also publicly distanced himself from Braun on June 23, 2020.